Spider-XD-Gaming/CCDM/README.md

-# CCDM (Cobalt Core Dialogue Maker)
+# CCDM (Cobalt Core Dialogue Maker) Database

-Welcome!
-This is the source code for CCDM, developed by yours truely.
+This is the dialogue database for CCDM.
 The Download for the *compiled* CCDM is accessible from the Releases page.
-To see the raw database of uploaded dialogue, check out the `dialogue` branch!
+To see the source code, check out the `main` branch!
 The assets used are from Cobalt Core, and owned by the developers, Rocket Rat Games.

 Cobalt Core can be purchased on Steam [here](https://store.steampowered.com/app/2179850/Cobalt_Core/)!